-A Superfund excise tax on chemicals has been signed into law and will go into effect on July 1, 2022.
+A Superfund excise tax on chemicals has been signed into law and went into effect on July 1, 2022.
 The tax law is included in the Infrastructure Investment and Jobs Act that was signed into law on November 15, 2021.
-This law will impact taxpayers that manufacture, produce, or import 41 specific chemicals and another 151 chemical substances, most notably acrylate monomers within the Gantrade portfolio of products.
+This law levies taxes on the manufacture, production, or importation of 42 specific chemicals and another 121 chemical substances.

 History of the Superfund Excise Tax

 The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) was signed into law in 1980.
 The law established the Hazardous Substance Response Trust Fund, which is informally known as the “Superfund.”
 CERCLA was established to aid in the cleanup of hazardous waste sites.
 It held identified parties responsible for contamination and it also funded or reimbursed the Environmental Protection Agency (EPA) for cleanups led by the government when responsible parties could not be identified.
 These EPA-led cleanups were supported by the Superfund.
 The Superfund was funded by excise taxes on domestic and imported crude oil, and on both imported and domestically produced petroleum products.
 Congress intended for the taxes to be equally distributed among suppliers, so the taxes were implemented at the beginning of the commercial chain of production.
 The taxed materials fell into two categories: petrochemical feedstocks and inorganic raw materials.